jsaq007/version-info/README.md

 };
 ```

-**Note:** The Webpack plugin requires webpack to be installed as a dependency in your project.
+> **Note:** The Webpack plugin requires webpack to be installed as a dependency in your project.
 If webpack is not available, the plugin will throw a helpful error message.
+You do NOT need webpack for Vite or other build systems.

 ### Manual Configuration (Legacy)